-If you need to increase the concentration and isolate yourself from the office’s distraction, just select music that uses has a deep sound and a regular rhythm.
-There are loads of productivity playlists filled mainly by chill out music, loungy stuff and ambient sounds, that follow the same pattern: calm, smooth, monotone and extremely relaxing.
+If you need to increase your concentration and isolate yourself from the office’s distractions, just select music that uses has a deep sound and a regular rhythm.
+There are loads of productivity playlists filled mainly by chill-out music, loungy stuff and ambient sounds, that follow the same pattern: calm, smooth, monotone and extremely relaxing.

-For those who don’t want to surrender to the classic, who are always looking for new mixtapes and artists, we have made a playlist on Spotify called: “Death to procrastination”.
+For those who don’t want to surrender to the classic, and who are always looking for new mixtapes and artists, we have made a playlist on Spotify called: “Death to Procrastination”.

-Timeneye playlist is a collaborative one, that means that you can edit it by adding or deleting and tracks that suit all your colleagues’ taste.
+Timeneye playlist is a collaborative one, which means that you can edit it by adding or deleting and tracks that suit all your colleagues’ tastes.

 So try it out and let us know what you think – leave your thoughts in the comment section and send us your suggestions for the next playlist.